General (scope, grounds for accelerated procedures, time limits)

 The application for international protection is subject to an accelerated procedure if the applicant:

-- Provides other reasons for applying for asylum than well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion, or a risk of serious harm; or did not provide any information on circumstances referring to the well-founded fear of persecutions or risk of serious harm);
+- Provides other reasons for applying for asylum than a well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion, or a risk of serious harm; or did not provide any information on circumstances referring to the well-founded fear of persecutions or risk of serious harm);

 - Misleads the authority by withholding or presenting false information or documents which are important in an asylum procedure;

-- Makes inconsistent, contradictory, improbable or insufficient explanation of the persecution they are fleeing from, which are clearly inconsistent with the country of origin information (COI);
+- Makes inconsistent, contradictory, improbable or insufficient explanations of the persecution they are fleeing from, which are clearly inconsistent with the country of origin information (COI);

 - Submits an application to delay or frustrate enforcement of a return decision;

 - Is a threat to national security or public order or was, on this ground, already expelled from the territory.

-The statistics obtained from the Office for Foreigners show that in 2021, 103 applications (covering 105 persons) were channelled in the accelerated procedure.
+The statistics obtained from the Office for Foreigners show that in 2022, 67 applications were channelled in the accelerated procedure.
 These concerned the following grounds:

 |Applicants whose applications were channelled in the accelerated procedure: 2020-2022|